chrishavlin/chrishavlin.github.io/content/post/ytstream2d.md

 title: "loading 2D datasets in yt "
 date: 2022-11-01T15:45:01-05:00
 draft: false
+tags: ["code", "yt"]
+categories: ["tutorials"]
 ---

 yt has a number of ways to load in generic array data as yt datasets and occasionally I've found myself wanting to load in 2D arrays for various reasons.
 Turns out it's very easy to do, but the docs don't explicitly cover the use case.
 So here's a quick how-to!

 ## loading 2D data with `load_uniform_grid`

 So even 2D datasets in yt are 3D under the hood -- this means that to load 2D data we need to provide some dummy values for the 3rd dimension.
 And when slicing, you'll want to slice normal to the unused dimensions (z in this case).

 ```python
 import yt